 When researching things to do in Palm Springs, I stumbled upon the honeymoon home of Elvis Presley and figured it would be a good half-day adventure outside of the typical shopping and eating that everyone does in Palm Springs.
 The house is one of the only celebrity homes you can visit in the city, and it has been maintained since when he stayed there.
 It is currently open for tours, but you must set them up in advance.
 This is the type of thing that I like to do when I travel, so I called and booked a tour for the following day, here is all the information.

-- Tours at 1 PM and 3:30 PM, must book in advance here
+- Tours at 1, 2, and 3 PM, must book in advance here and are 30 minutes

 - Location: 1350 Ladera Cir, Palm Springs, CA 92262